 If you have recently purchased a guinea pig as a pet, one of the most frequently asked questions people have is if their furball will be alright living alone.
-The short answer is yes.
-Your guinea pig can survive living alone.
-However, this is not their preference, there are several things to consider before signing off on keeping it single.
+The short answer is yes, your guinea pig can survive living alone, however, this is not their preference.
+There are several things to consider before signing off on keeping it single.
 We are going to take a closer look at the guinea pig to learn more about it and its preferred living conditions so you can provide your pet with the happiest life possible.
 We’ll also discuss what you can do to be a better companion to your hamster to reduce any feelings of loneliness.

 At What Age Can a Guinea Pig Come Home With Me?

-A baby guinea pig is called a puppy, and these cute little creatures become adults at about 6 months.
+A baby guinea pig is called a puppy, and these cute little creatures become adults at about 6 months of age.
 Most people like to purchase puppies because they are even cuter than the adult versions.
 However, guinea pigs younger than about 3 weeks should remain with their mother, and most experts recommend waiting until the guinea pig is at least 7 weeks.
 These newborns will have a difficult time surviving on their own because they need specialized care that only a mother can provide.

 The mother will nurse them for 2-3 weeks and sometimes longer.
 She will also teach the child how to eat solid food, which it may begin doing as early as 1 week after birth.

-What Happens If A Guinea Pig Lives Alone?
+What Happens If a Guinea Pig Lives Alone?

 Your guinea pig is a social animal that prefers to live in a large group.
 Like many other rodents, guinea pigs can have large families.
 However, the males tend to fight on occasion, and most experts recommend purchasing at least one female if you intend to have more than two males in the same habitat.
 Two males will often act aggressively toward one another when you first put them together and often arch their backs and hiss.
 This aggressive behavior should subside within about 10 minutes after they get to know each other.
 If they are not beyond the aggression in about 20 minutes, the two guinea pigs may not be compatible with each other.

 Sometimes there isn’t any aggressive behavior at all.
 Females also tend to break up the tension, and a single female can help keep the peace between several males.
-A larger enclosure will also help the animals get along and keeping them all the same age allows them to be more comfortable together.
+A larger enclosure will also help the animals get along and keeping them all around the same age allows them to be more comfortable together.

 How Do I Know If My Guinea Pig Is Lonely?

-If you notice these symptoms and there seems to be no reason for their onset, it could be that your guinea pig is lonely.
+If you notice these signs and there seems to be no reason for their onset, it could be that your guinea pig is lonely.
 However, it could also be a sign of a health problem, so we recommend taking your furball to the vet to have it looked over.

-How Do You Entertain A Single Guinea Pig?
+How Do You Entertain a Single Guinea Pig?

 Summary